011235813/hierarchical-marl/README.md

 # Hierarchial Cooperative Multi-Agent Reinforcement Learning with Skill Discovery (HSD)

 This is the code for experiments in the paper [Hierarchial Cooperative Multi-Agent Reinforcement Learning with Skill Discovery](https://arxiv.org/abs/1912.03558), published in AAMAS 2020.
 Ablations and baselines are included.
-The STS2 game will be released in a separate repository in the near future.

 ## Prerequisites